cocojoe/CoinbasePro/README.md

 ```swift
 let coinbase = CoinbasePro(withAPIKey: apiKey, secret: apiSecret, phrase: apiPhrase, baseURL: apiBaseURL)
 ```
-> If you don't specify the `baseURL` it will automatically be set to the Live GDAX API.
-I would recommend using the Sandbox.
+> If you don't specify the `baseURL` it will automatically be set to the Live API.
+I would recommend using the Sandbox API.

 Then try retrieving a list of the users trading accounts: